NethermindEth/el-node-spec/docs/docs/keys/developers.md

 - **Request the path to a file containing the passphrase:**

     Here, buffer vulnerability issues are absent unless the secret is printed or logged.
-However, an attacker with access to the machine running the service could potentially access this file.
+However, an attacker with access to the machine running the AVS could potentially access this file.

 - **Retrieve the key remotely:**